fazalmajid/edgewalker/README.md

 ## Credits

 * The OpenBSD team, for making their wonderful security-focused OS.
-* Reyk Flöter for making OpenIKEd, a breath of fresh air in the unnecessarily convoluted world of VPN software.
+* Reyk Flöter for making OpenIKED, a breath of fresh air in the unnecessarily convoluted world of VPN software.
 * Jason A. Donenfeld for inventing WireGuard.
 * Let's Encrypt, for making certificates cheap and easy.